Unit 0: Environment Setup

 CHECKPOINT: All Salesforce recipes showing “Running” status

-3.8 Enable API Endpoints
+3.9 Enable API Endpoints

 make enable-api-endpoints

-make create-api-client
+make setup-mcp

 Step 4: Verify End-to-End (5 min)